-- 6.1 Service standards - 6.1.1 If someone is experiencing domestic abuse they can expect the following: - To have their situation dealt with sympathetically and in a non-judgemental manner: - To be interviewed immediately or within 24 hours if more appropriate and to be fully involved in all decisions; - To be offered the choice of an interview with a same-sex investigator; - To have arrangements made to have an interpreter available if English is not their first language; - To be provided with details of other agencies that may be able to offer support and counselling; - To have a referral made with their consent to a specialist service provider; - To experience high levels of confidentiality.
-Any information given to staff will remain confidential and will only be given to other agencies with the consent of the person unless there is a statutory duty to do so (e.g. under section 47 of the Children's Act 1989); - To not have staff contact the person responsible for the abuse unless express permission is given to staff to do so.
+6.1 Service standards

+- 6.1.1 If someone is experiencing domestic abuse they can expect the following: - To have their situation dealt with sympathetically and in a nonjudgemental manner; - To be interviewed immediately or within 24 hours if more appropriate and to be fully involved in all decisions; - To be offered the choice of an interview with a same-sex investigator:

+- To have arrangements made to have an interpreter available if English is not their first language; - To be provided with details of other agencies that may be able to offer support and counselling; - To have a referral made with their consent to a specialist service provider and where appropriate the Dacorum Domestic Abuse Outreach worker - To have the level of risk assessed to inform interventions and support available. - To experience high levels of confidentiality.
+Any information given to staff will remain confidential and will only be given to other agencies with the consent of the person unless there is a statutory duty to do so (e.g. under section 47 of the Children's Act 1989); - To be contacted safely and securely, contact should consider appropriate methods and using measures such as a code word if necessary. - To not have staff contact the person responsible for the abuse unless express permission is given to staff to do so.
 The sole exception is where there is a clear reason to believe that there is an attempt to defraud the Council.
-Any decision to contact the person responsible will be approved by a Senior Officer;

-- To be provided with emergency temporary accommodation as a result of experiencing domestic abuse; - To have eligibility for permanent accommodation determined in accordance with the relevant homelessness legislation; - To have arrangements made to ensure that the service is accessible and that appropriate advice and support is provided where there are barriers to communication or mobility, a learning disability, or if the abuser is relied on for care: - To have safeguards put in place to maintain their safety, especially in relation to the Council making contact with them by phone, letters or visits; and - To talk to staff who are culturally aware and who have received relevant training.
+Any decision to contact the person responsible will be approved by a Senior Officer; - To be provided with emergency temporary accommodation as a result of experiencing domestic abuse; - To have eligibility for permanent accommodation determined in accordance with the relevant homelessness legislation; - To have arrangements made to ensure that the service is accessible and that appropriate advice and support is provided where there are barriers to communication or mobility, a learning disability, or if the abuser is relied on for care: - To have safeguards put in place to maintain their safety, especially in relation to the Council making contact with them by phone, letters or visits; and - To talk to staff who are culturally aware and who have received relevant training.